Statflo/statflows/README.md

-# Statflo Reusable GitHub Actions Workflows Documentation
+# Statflo Reusable GitHub Actions Workflows

 This documentation outlines the inputs required for various GitHub Actions workflows within the Statflo repository.
 These workflows facilitate automated processes for different programming languages and deployment scenarios, including Java, Docker, JavaScript, and more.